Reading-eScience-Centre/coverage-restapi/spec.md

-A specific API that is implemented in a server and follows aspects of this specification may be loosely named "Coverage Data REST API", however, since such API is merely a collection of supported concepts, it is more important to refer and uniquely identify those concepts.
+A specific API that is implemented in a server and follows aspects of this specification may be loosely named "Coverage Data REST API", however, since such API is merely a collection of supported concepts, it is more important to refer to and uniquely identify those concepts.
 The reason for that is extensibility and interoperability.
 This specification is meant as a starting place which solves common issues, but a natural extension with other external concepts is explicitly allowed and recommended.